Can The Right Attitude and Support Be Key In Achieving The Best Cancer Outcome?

 First and foremost is the person’s attitude.
 Are they a positive, resilient person or someone who buckles emotionally, giving into the fear of this news?
 What determines a person’s resilience, strength, optimism, and ability to compartmentalize the disease, keeping it in perspective, not allowing it to take over their lives or redefine who they are as a person, partner, parent, friend, grandparent, or professional?
 Of course it is our life experiences, our history of overcoming prior challenges in life, our self-confidence, our inner strength, and our belief systems; but equally important is our support system.

-will determine whether you feel isolated, hopeless, and despondent or hopeful, encouraged, and empowered.
+Your support system will determine whether you feel isolated, hopeless, and despondent or hopeful, encouraged, and empowered.

 Where does our support come from?
 Family, loved ones, friends, co-workers, and professionals, can provide a sense of community, so that we feel safe, supported, and optimistic during those most frightening times that will inevitably be a part of your recovery.